 The Puget Sound steelhead Distinct Population Segment (DPS) was listed as threatened on May 11, 2007 (72 Fed.
 Reg.
 26722).
-The NMFS issued results of a five-year review on May 26, 2016 (81 FR 33469), and concluded that this species should remain listed as threatened.
-As part of the review, NOAA's Northwest Fisheries Science Center evaluated the viability of the listed species undergoing 5-year reviews and issued a status review update providing updated information and analysis of the biological status of the listed species (NWFSC 2015).
+NOAA's Northwest Fisheries Science Center evaluated the viability of the listed species and issued a status review update providing new information and analysis on the biological status of the listed species (NWFSC 2015).
 The status review incorporated the findings of the Science Center's report, summarized new information concerning the delineation of the DPS and inclusion of closely related salmonid hatchery programs, and included an evaluation of the listing factors (NMFS 2017a).
-Where possible, particularly as new material becomes available, the status review information is supplemented with more recent information and other population specific data that may not have been considered during the status review so that NMFS is assured of using the best available information.
+Based on this review, NMFS concluded that the species should remain listed as threatened.
+In this opinion, where possible, the status review information is supplemented with more recent information and other population specific data that may not have been considered during the status review so that NMFS is assured of using the best available information.
+In 2016 NMFS published a 5-year status review of the Puget Sound Steelhead DPS (NMFS 2016).
+Using key findings in NWFSC 2015, the status review found no major changes in the status or composition of the Puget Sound Steelhead DPS.

 The Puget Sound steelhead populations are aggregated into three extant Major Population Groups (MPGs) containing a total of 32 Demographically Independent Populations (DIPs) based on genetic, environmental, and life history characteristics (PSSTRT 2013a).
 Populations can include summer steelhead only, winter steelhead only, or a combination of summer and winter run timing (e.g., winter run, summer run or summer/winter run).
-Figure 2 illustrates the Puget Sound Steelhead DPS, MPGs, and DIPs for Puget Sound steelhead.
+Figure 2 illustrates the DPS, MPGs, and DIPs for Puget Sound steelhead.